5 Symptoms of a Bad Starter Motor (And Replacement Cost)

 The flywheel is a rotating device which assists the starter in cranking the engine.
 The front side of the starter has something called a pinion gear.
 This is the gear which engages with the flywheel so that the engine can be cranked.

 Both the teeth of the flywheel and teeth of the gear need to be in good condition.
-If these teeth are cracked, worn, or missing altogether, then your starter motor will malfunction.
+If these teeth are cracked, worn, or missing altogether, then your starter motor cannot properly contact the flywheel to do its job and start the engine.
 You will need to replace the flywheel or pinion gear if their teeth are causing the problem.

-If you continue to keep forcing the engagement between the two while they’re under these conditions, then it could wear out the starter motor more quickly.
+Continuing to force the engagement between the two (continue to try starting the car) while either or both are broken or misaligned could wear out the starter motor more quickly.

 If you can knock on the starter to make the car start, it’s almost certainly a bad starter.